H5NAIN/snake-game/README.md

 ## 🎮 Play it by clicking this link (https://h5nain.github.io/snake-game/)

-It works on all devices like desktop, mobile, tablet, or a Smart TV browser (Android TV / Bravia and similar).
+It works on all devices like desktop, mobiles, tablets.

 Works fully offline.
-Only the global leaderboard requires an internet connection — everything else (movement, sound, shop, skins, controls) works with no connection at all.
+Only the global leaderboard and giving reviews to game requires an internet connection — everything else (movement, sound, shop, skins, controls) works with no connection at all.

 ---